-The Board has granted service connection for mechanical low back pain with degenerative changes of the lumbar spine, finding that the Veteran's current symptoms are related to his in-service injury.
-The claim was reopened due to new evidence received since the last final denial.
+The Board has granted service connection for mechanical low back pain with degenerative changes of the lumbar spine, finding that the Veteran's current symptoms are related to his in-service injury and continuous post-service symptoms.
+The claim is based on direct service connection rather than a presumption or secondary theory.

-The deciding factor: The Board found that the Veteran had continuous post-service symptoms and credible lay statements supporting a nexus between his in-service injury and his current disabilities.
+The deciding factor: The Board found that the Veteran had continuous post-service symptoms consistent with his in-service injury, which supports a grant of service connection under 38 C.F.R. § 3.303(d).

 - Claimed conditions